English

 ./install.sh

-If a message Install cess nodeadm success shows up, the installation is successful.
+If a message Install cess nodeadm success shows up at the end, it means the installation is completed.

 If the installation fails, please check the troubleshoot procedures.